-Wind whipped tall grass and made it clap its hands as interested landowners, Woodward residents and those who simply want to know more about what is going on with all those grass plots followed tour guides at the USDA Southern Range Research Station Thursday.
+Wind whipped tall grass and made it clap its hands as interested landowners, Woodward residents and those who simply want to know more about what is going on with all those grass plots followed tour guides at the USDA Southern Plains Range Research Station Thursday.

 Crowds gathered for a late summer hay ride/tour of the research plots and heard talks on emerging forage science.
 The field day was part of the 100th years celebration of the existence of the first research station established here in late 1913.

 Check out a recent video special on the SPRRS:

 Business, industry and community leaders joined High Plains Technology Center in dedicating the school's newest addition during a reception Friday, June 6.